felixnyamweya/wpsso-schema-json-ld/readme.txt

 <span style="color:#33cc33">&#x0229b;</span> &nbsp; Provides complete image and video SEO in webpage Schema JSON-LD markup.

-<span style="color:#33cc33">&#x0229b;</span> &nbsp; WPSSO Pro integrates with many 3rd party plugins and services for additional image, video, e-commerce product details, SEO settings, etc. The following modules are included with the Pro version of WPSSO, and are automatically loaded if/when the supported plugins and/or services are required.
+<span style="color:#33cc33">&#x0229b;</span> &nbsp; WPSSO Core Pro integrates with many 3rd party plugins and services for additional image, video, e-commerce product details, SEO settings, etc. The following modules are included with the Pro version of WPSSO, and are automatically loaded if/when the supported plugins and/or services are required.

-* **WPSSO Pro Integrated 3rd Party Plugins**
+* **WPSSO Core Pro Integrated 3rd Party Plugins**
 	* All in One SEO Pack
 	* bbPress
 	* BuddyPress (including Group Forum Topics)